highbyte/dotnet-6502/docs/systems/apple2/overview.md

 - Remote-control commands for keyboard input, BASIC source, and Disk II operations.
 See the [TCP protocol](../../tools/remote-control/tcp-protocol.md).
-- Avalonia Desktop and Avalonia Browser (WASM) apps with configuration for ROMs, display, audio, input, and CPU compatibility.
+- Avalonia Desktop and Avalonia Browser (WASM) apps with configuration for ROMs, display, audio, input, and CPU compatibility, plus text-mode support in the Terminal (TUI) app.
 - Emulator state snapshots, including the language card and inserted disk.
 See [Snapshots](#snapshots).